OpenBB-finance/OpenBB/website/content/sdk/guides/basics/using.md

 ![openbb.stocks.candle](https://user-images.githubusercontent.com/85772166/202801049-083ec045-7038-440b-8a54-7a02269e4a40.png "openbb.stocks.candle")

-The function will also respond to individual tickers without saving the data as done with `load`:
+The function will also respond to individual tickers without saving the data first as done with `load`:

 ```python
 openbb.stocks.candle('SPY')